Fundsmith Stewardship Fund

 Pornography avoidance policy

 Find funds that avoid companies that derive significant income from pornography and related areas.
 Strategies vary.
-See fund details for further information.
 Gilts & Sovereigns

 Gilts / government bonds - exclude some